-The Cuffy Statue, also called the 1763 Monument, is a national monument of Guyana erected in honor of rebel slave “Cuffy.”
+The Cuffy Statue, also called the 1763 Monument, is a national monument of Guyana that was erected in honor of rebel slave “Cuffy.”
 Variations of the spelling include Coffy, Kofi and Koffi.

-The junction where the monument is erected is called “The Square of the Revolution.”
+The location where the monument has been erected is called “The Square of the Revolution.”

-Cuffy lead a rebellion against the Dutch colonial rulers around the year 1763.
+Cuffy led a rebellion against his Dutch colonial masters around the year 1763.
 He took control of the county of Berbice for one year.
-However, things took a deadly turn after a disgreement with a fellow rebel.
+However, things took a deadly turn after a disagreement with a fellow rebel.
 This rebel’s name was Akara.

 Neighboring European military powers soon moved in and crushed the remaining rebel forces.

 Today, Cuffy is named as a national hero of Guyana, South America for having led a much needed resistance against his imperialist oppressors.
 The national holiday, Republic Day, is observed on the 23rd of February every year – the anniversary of the 1763 Slave Rebellion.